Meet the Community that Stopped an Environmental Power Grab by the Trump Administration

 Deteriorating public health in Detroit and the surrounding suburbs has sparked numerous investigations into the causes.
 In 2012, the Michigan Department of Environmental Quality found that the air surrounding River Rouge contains the state’s highest levels of sulfur dioxide (SO2), a toxic gas released by the burning of fossil fuels, which is known to damage human health as well as trees and other plant life.
 The report attributed those critical levels largely to emissions from local steel and coal power plants.

 Dobbins and other residents are fighting to hold industrial polluters accountable for the health harms inflicted on their community.
-Recently, they won a major victory.
+In May 2020, they won a major victory.

 As part of a settlement agreement, local utility company DTE Energy agreed to retire three coal power plants that have contributed heavily to the region’s toxic legacy.
 The company also committed to provide $5.5 million in funding for clean electric school and transit buses, as well as an additional $2 million for other community-based projects to improve air quality in River Rouge, the neighboring town of Ecorse, and the 48217 ZIP code in southwest Detroit, the most polluted ZIP code in Michigan.